-You are at an increased risk of developing labyrinthitis if you:
+You have an increased risk of developing labyrinthitis if you:

 If you have symptoms of labyrinthitis, you should make an appointment to see your doctor to determine the cause.

-If your symptoms include fainting, convulsions, slurred speech, fever, weakness, paralysis, or double vision, it could be a sign of a more serious condition.
-Consider this an emergency and seek medical attention immediately.
+Certain symptoms can be signs of a more serious condition.
+Consider these symptoms to be an emergency and seek medical attention immediately:

-Labyrinthitis can be diagnosed during a physical examination.
-In some cases, itis not obvious during an ear examination, so a complete physical exam, including a neurological check-up, should be performed.
+Doctors can generally diagnose labyrinthitis during a physical exam.
+In some cases, it’s not obvious during an ear exam, so a complete physical exam, including a neurological evaluation, should be performed.

-Symptoms of labyrinthitis can mimic those of other conditions, so your doctor may order tests to rule them out.
+Symptoms of labyrinthitis can mimic those of other conditions.
+Your doctor may order tests to rule them out.
 These conditions include: